Farza03/tmp-rules/tmp-rules.md

 This rule applies to, but is not limited to, the CB Radio, the in-game chat, your avatar, your licence/interior plates, your username, your in-game tag and any content you upload or embed on our website or forum such as images, GIFs or your forum signature.

-**§1.1 - Account and Equipment**
+**§1.1 - Account, Equipment and Gameplay**

-You are responsible for your account(s).
-When rules are being broken, we will punish the account that broke them, no matter who was playing at that time.
-You are also responsible for the equipment used while driving on TruckersMP.
-This includes but is not limited to the safe use and maintenance of keyboards, game controllers, mice, steering wheels and similar.
+You are responsible for:
+* Your account(s) - Failure to abide by the rules will hold the account owner responsible, no matter who was using it.
+* Equipment - Safe use and maintenance of keyboards, game controllers, mice, steering wheels or similar.
+* Gameplay - Weather settings, seasonal mods, braking and steering sensitivity and any other setting altering game physics.

 **§1.2 - Ban Evading - 90 days**